davidanthoff/NodeJS.jl/CONTRIBUTING.md

-By contributing code to ExcelReaders.jl, you are agreeing to release it under the [MIT License](https://github.com/davidanthoff/NodeJS.jl/blob/master/LICENSE.md).
+By contributing code to NodeJS.jl, you are agreeing to release it under the [MIT License](https://github.com/davidanthoff/NodeJS.jl/blob/master/LICENSE.md).